arshka/dontsweat/README.md

 # dontsweat

-Real-time multiplayer heart rate monitor using Web Bluetooth.
-Connect chest straps, see everyone's BPM live.
+Real-time multiplayer heart rate monitor using web bluetooth to add a twist to poker, imposter, other deception games, or anything else.

-Built with React + Vite.
 Requires Chrome/Edge.